qiuyuecoco/Project5-BackEnd/README.md

 ### Delete Users

-Click 'DELETE' to delete corresponding user in table.
+Click 'DELETE' to be directed to the removeUser page with selected user's info pre-populated to confirm user removal.
+Once submitted, user will be redirected to the User List.